Rae-Zou/URLClassLoader-loads-plugin/README.md

 ## Step 4: load the plugin jar file
 - use `Privileged` blocks catch the illegal access.

-Finally, you can load the plugin jar files at runtime, by doing this, you can access to the custom plugin classes.
+Finally, you can load the plugin jar files using 1URLClassLoader`, by doing this, you can access to the custom plugin classes.
 Example `LoadPluginFile` is shown in pluginDemoModule/src/.